How to Request a Public Record from the Louisiana House of Representatives

 After the Clerk receives the request, the records will be compiled and the

 Copies of records cost $0.25 per page.
-This charge applies to electronic

-versions e-mailed to the requestor.
-If the records are to be mailed to the
+In addition, if the records are to be mailed to the

-and packaging but not less than $5.00.
+records.
 All charges must be paid in advance

 House of Representatives, and mailed to P. O. Box 44281, Baton Rouge, LA